EntropicEffect/UMD_DC_2021_Team29/README.md

 ## Visualization:
   - Can load up College Park map from GIS provider and draw the polygon bounding box for UMD.
-  - Calculated heatmap intensity for the number of times a particular location was pinged.
-Cannot yet overlay this on GIS provided map
+  - Calculated point density for the number of times a particular location was pinged and visualized it using a heatmap.